cloudfour/pleasantest/README.md

 The `PleasantestContext` object exposes the `within` property, which is similar to [`screen`](#pleasantestcontextscreen), but instead of the queries being pre-bound to the document, they are pre-bound to whichever element you pass to it.
 [Here's Testing Library's docs on `within`](https://testing-library.com/docs/dom-testing-library/api-within).
 Like `screen`, it returns an object with all of the pre-bound Testing Library queries.

+The returned queries object also has a `container` property which can be used if you need a reference to the container that was originally passed to within(). `container` is a `Promise<ElementHandle>`, so you will have to `await` it.

 ```js
 import { withBrowser } from 'pleasantest';